-As the researchers indicated, performance was negatively related to market orientation supporting Hypothesis 12), and in this sense even their cross-sectional data gave an indication of inertia in some well-performing banks (Nielsen et al, 2003).
+As the researchers indicated, performance was negatively related to market orientation (supporting Hypothesis 12), and in this sense even their cross-sectional data gave an indication of inertia in some well-performing banks (Nielsen et al, 2003).
 The study found that organizational size (Hypothesis 2) was negatively related to performance.
-As the escarchers indicated, the influence of size may be explained by the fact that several small tanks have achieved good results and feel very competitive in their local markets.
+As the researchers indicated, the influence of size may be explained by the fact that several small banks have achieved good results and feel very competitive in their local markets.

-A research study by Nwanko, Owusu and Ekwulugo (2004) also tested the impact of reganizational size on market orientation.
-The study tested a sample of the population of reganizations that operate within the UK's facilities management (FM) industry.
-In their recie, the researchers explain how the FM industry has reached an inflection point (Jones,
+A research study by Nwanko, Owusu and Ekwulugo (2004) also tested the impact of organizational size on market orientation.
+The study tested a sample of the population of organizations that operate within the UK's facilities management (FM) industry.
+In their article, the researchers explain how the FM industry has reached an inflection point (Jones, 2002).

-(1996) describes a strategic inflection point as the moment at which critical change to literally turn an organization around.
-This inflection point must be dealt with and before, for a growing number of organizations, market orientation is seen as an attractive mental premise for instigating their inflection points (Nwanko et al, 2004).
+Grove (1996) describes a strategic inflection point as the moment at which critical change occurs to literally turn an organization around.
+This inflection point must be dealt with and therefore, for a growing number of organizations, market orientation is seen as an attractive conceptual premise for instigating their inflection points (Nwanko et al, 2004).

 In their study Nwanko, Owusu and Ekwulugo hypothesized that small and large organizations were not significantly more market oriented than the medium-sized ones.
 According to the researchers, current literature does not agree on the variation in the level of market orientation in different organizations attendant upon size (Pelman and Wilson, 1990).
 They further propose that large businesses may be less able than small ones to adopt a market orientation largely because of structural rigidities that usually characterize large organizations.
-Structural barriers and inter-departmental conflicts inherent in many large organizations might adversely affect the adoption and implementation of a high profile market orientation stance (Nwanko et 2, 2004).
+Structural barriers and inter-departmental conflicts inherent in many large organizations might adversely affect the adoption and implementation of a high profile market orientation stance (Nwanko et al, 2004).

 But the researchers also acknowledged that large organizations were likely to have the necessary resources to initiate and implement market oriented programs.
-They concurred that the effect of a large resource base might be more important than the effect of structural agility Nwanko et al, 2004).
-The concept of a correlation between a larger organization and a higher evel of market orientation was tested and the findings were presented along with those from studies.
+They concurred that the effect of a large resource base might be more important than the effect of structural agility (Nwanko et al, 2004).
+The concept of a correlation between a larger organization and a higher level of market orientation was tested and the findings were presented along with those from similar studies.

-Business performance defined
+2.3 Business performance defined

 According to Agarwal, Erramilli and Dev, (2003) performance is a two dimensional construct.
-The first dimension, objective performance, involves the finance or market-based measures as capacity utilization, profitability, and market share.
-The second dimension is Immental performance, which involves customer and employee-based measures.
-CustomerImmental performance, which involves customer and employee-based measures.
-CustomerImmental performance, and customer satisfaction, and employee satisfaction is an
+The first dimension, objective performance, involves the finance or market-based measures such as capacity utilization, profitability, and market share.
+The second dimension is judgmental performance, which involves customer and employee-based measures.
+Customer-based measures are service quality and customer satisfaction, and employee satisfaction is an employee-based measure.

 Jaworski and Kohli (1993) examined the relationship between market orientation and both dimensions of performance objective and judgmental measures.
 They found no relationship between market orientation and the objective measures of performance.
 They did find a positive association with judgmental measures of performance.
-Subsequent research, described below, continued their work and found a relationship between market orientation and subjective measures of performance.
+Subsequent research, described below, continued their work and found a relationship between market orientation and both objective and subjective measures of performance.